jonnymind/SIRPAS/Source/Rulebook/Introduction/Feel_of_the_system.md

 - Role-play oriented: the system emphasizes the build-up of the character; both the composition of its skill set in the adventure world, and the makeup of its personality, play a primary role in how the rules unfold.
 - Simple as you want: the base system has differently detailed rules to resolve game situations.
-For example, combat or any type of confrontation between two opposing parties could be resolved with a single throw of a few dices (Risk! style), or with the detail of a Warhammer miniature replica battlefield.
+For example, combat or any type of confrontation between two opposing parties could be resolved with a single throw of a few dices ("Risk!" style), or with the detail of a Warhammer miniature replica battlefield.

-All the system is based on multiple rolls of a standard dice with 6 face; however, different modules support other kind of dices, if that's the vibe you want for your game.
+All the system is based on multiple rolls of a standard dice with 6 faces; however, different modules support other kind of die, if that's the vibe you want for your game.